tonyk13/Matrix-Operations-Calculator/README.md

 Tony Kareeparampil
 The Matrices Project
-Basic matrix operations and linear algebra
+Matrix operations and linear algebra